 Alternatively, you could buy these ready made ones (below left)—but bear in mind they are very small so you might not have much space to include party information.
 Or there are these, below right (select supplier 4).

 Pocket Watch Invitations

-Another variation on the 3D invitation, is to use one of these toy pocket watches (right) as your Alice in Wonderland invitations.
+Another variation on the 3D invitation, is to use one of these toy pocket watches (select supplier 5) as your Alice in Wonderland invitations.
 Note that these are oversized (8" diameter) so they'll fit in nicely with the Wonderland theme while making a big first impression.
 Literally.